ellysh/video-game-bots/InGameBots/process-memory-access.md

 WinAPI provides functions for reading and writing access to process's memory. [`ReadProcessMemory`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms680553%28v=vs.85%29.aspx) function allows to read data from an area of memory in a specified process. [`WriteProcessMemory`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms681674%28v=vs.85%29.aspx) function performs writing data to the area of memory in a specified process.

 There is [`ReadWriteProcessMemory.cpp`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/InGameBots/ProcessMemoryAccess/ReadWriteProcessMemory.cpp) application that demonstrates work of both `ReadProcessMemory` and `WriteProcessMemory` functions.
 The application writes "0xDEADBEEF" hexadecimal value at the specified absolute address, and then reads a value at the same address.
-If the read value equals to "0xDEADBEEF", write operation have been performed successfuly.
+If the read value equals to "0xDEADBEEF", write operation has been performed successfully.

 This is a source of the `ReadWriteProcessMemory.cpp` application:
 ```C++